 Is homeschooling more effective than public school?

+Is public school better than homeschool and will they be better off in public school?
 Choosing homeschooling vs public school is a decision that should not be taken lightly.
-Determining if it is more effective for your family will depend on several factors, including the educational goals of your family, commitment to schooling, and why you are considering the switch.
+Determining why homeschool is better and if it is more effective for your family will depend on several factors, including the educational goals of your family, commitment to schooling, expected homeschool outcomes, and why you are considering the switch from public education.

 How is homeschooling different to regular school?

-With homeschooling, parents take full control of their child’s education, which may include choosing and following a homeschool curriculum and planning a homeschool schedule.
-It is more flexible than regular school (like public school) in that you can tailor the education to meet your child’s specific needs.
+With home schooling, parents take full control of their child’s education, which may include choosing and following a homeschool curriculum and lesson plans, and planning a homeschool schedule.
+It is more flexible than traditional school (the public school educational system) in that you can tailor the education to meet your child’s specific needs, including moving ahead or slowing down on topics and school subjects that need more work.

 Can you homeschool and public school at the same time?

-Yes … and no. Homeschooling and schooling at home are two different things.
-However, you can virtually school at home online (remote learning) through a local public school.
-This means that a student attends public school, but they just complete the lessons from home.
+Yes… and no. Homeschooling and schooling at home are two different things.
+However, you can virtually school at home online (remote learning or virtual school with a virtual learning portal) through a local public school.
+This means that a student attends public school through local school districts, but they just complete the lessons from home.

 Home School vs Virtual School at Home: Why It’s Super Important to Understand the Difference